7x7ist14/Sneaker-Scraper-Restocks-Discord/README.md

 --> to install them just write the pip install... command in your Terminal.

-PLS Check that you have the same version of the chrome driver in the folder with the scraper files as your main chrome is!
+Please Check that you have the same version of the chrome driver in the folder with the scraper files as your main chrome is!
 To check that go to chrome://settings/help and click on "About Chrome".
 After that go to https://chromedriver.chromium.org/downloads and download the right version.
 If your version isn't the same as in the Folder, just download your version and replace the chrome-driver file.